Swine Raising in the Philippines: A Viable and Popular Source of Income

 - Select vigorous pigs from a healthy litter in a herd raised under good swine sanitation.
 Do not keep gilts or boars nor breed from litters that have physical abnormalities for these may be inherited.

 - In selecting a gilt or sow, these pointers should be considered: clearly visible and well-developed primary sex organs, equal-sized testicles, pigs that have been proven and tested with traits that can overcome the defects of the herd.
-Ignore any minor defects in present the pigs, provided that they are not present among the sows.
+Ignore any minor defects present in the pigs, provided that they are not present among the sows.

 Housing of Swine or Pigs